absinthe-graphql/absinthe/guides/context-and-authentication.md

   schema: MyApp.Schema
 ```

-If you're using a phoenix router, add the context plug to a pipeline.
+If you're using a Phoenix router, add the context plug to a pipeline.

 ```elixir
 defmodule MyApp.Router do